HenriqueBernardes42/minishel_42SP/README.md

 This project involves creating a clone of Bash with the knowledge acquired from previous projects Minitalk and mostly Pipex.

 Features:
-- [Multi] Pipes && Redirections
+- [Multi] Pipes && Redirections;
-- Shell level: launch a new minishell inside another and increment $SHLVL
+- Shell level: launch a new minishell inside another and increment $SHLVL;
-> one minishell is not enough, you have to go deeper!
+> One minishell is not enough, you have to go deeper!
-- Bonus parts: wildcards, logical operators and parentheses
+- Bonus parts: wildcards, logical operators and parentheses.

 # Of course, the manual.
 Some crucial docs ...
 ### Get started with the readline library